-Following a welfare referral investigation and after consultation with the pupil, where there is found to be indicators of concern for disordered eating and/or potential ED diagnosis, the DSL will refer the pupil to the school's Medical Officer/GP for clinical assessment.
+Where there is found to be indicators of concern for disordered eating and/or potential ED diagnosis, the Director of Pupil Welfare must be informed and will refer the pupil to the school's Medical Officer/GP for clinical assessment.

-The decision about how, or if, to proceed with a pupil's schooling while they are suffering from an eating disorder will be made on a case by case basis.
-Input for this decision will be managed by the DSL and will include the pupil, parents, Medical Officer, Housemaster and members of the multi-disciplinary medical team treating the child.
+The decision about how, or if, to proceed with a pupil's schooling while they are suffering from an eating disorder (ED) will be made on a case by case basis by the Headmaster.
+Input for this decision will be managed by the Director of Pupil Welfare and will include the pupil, parents, Medical Officer/GP, Housemaster and members of the multi-disciplinary therapeutic team treating the child.

 Provision for the education of pupils with an ED are outlined in the Equality Act 2010, however this does not include an entitlement to boarding provision under the Children Act 2004.
-The School will need to balance the wishes of a pupil with an ED to remain in boarding with the statutory requirement placed on all schools to consider the welfare of all children in its care.
-It may be necessary for a pupil with an ED to temporarily become a Day pupil, until full re-integration to the boarding environment is deemed in the best welfare interests of all pupils.
+The Headmaster will need to balance the wishes of a pupil with an ED to remain in boarding with the statutory requirement placed on all schools to consider the welfare of all children in its care.
+It may be necessary for a pupil with an ED to temporarily become a day pupil, until full re-integration to the boarding environment is deemed in the best welfare interests of all pupils.

-The reintegration of an ED pupil into school following a period of absence should be handled sensitively.
-The pupil, parents, Medical Officer, Housemaster and members of the multi-disciplinary medical team treating the pupil will be consulted during both the planning and reintegration phase.
-Any meetings with a pupil and/or their parents and school Safeguarding team should be recorded in writing by the DSL and include:
+The reintegration of a pupil with an ED into school following a period of absence should be handled sensitively.
+The pupil, parents, Medical Officer, Housemaster and members of the multi-disciplinary therapeutic team treating the pupil will be consulted during both the planning and reintegration phase.
+Any meetings with a pupil and/or their parents and School Safeguarding team should be recorded in writing by the Director of Pupil Welfare and include: